fenok/articles/body-stretching/body-stretching.en.md

 Sure!
 Applying `min-height: 100vh` to the `body` should do the trick. `100vh` means that the initial `body` height will take 100% of the viewport height, whereas the use of `min-height` instead of `height` will let the `body` grow even more if necessary.
 This is exactly what we need!

 Well...
 Almost.
 It turns out that, in a typical mobile browser, such a page will always be scrollable, and its bottom will disappear beneath the bottom UI panel of the browser.
-Even if the page content fits the screen perfectly!
+Even if the page content fits the viewport perfectly!

 The reason for this is fairly simple.
-UI elements in mobile browsers tend to shrink after the scroll, leaving more space for the actual content. `100vh` usually corresponds to the _maximum_ possible viewport height, and, since the initial viewport height is usually smaller, the `body` with a `min-height` of `100vh` may initially exceed the screen height regardless of its content.
+UI elements in mobile browsers tend to shrink after the scroll, leaving more space for the actual content. `100vh` usually corresponds to the _maximum_ possible viewport height, and, since the initial viewport height is usually smaller, the `body` with a `min-height` of `100vh` may initially exceed the viewport height regardless of its content.

 This is true at least for [iOS Safari](https://bugs.webkit.org/show_bug.cgi?id=141832#c5) and [Android Chrome](https://developers.google.com/web/updates/2016/12/url-bar-resizing).